Eric Ebron, TE, North Carolina (HT: 6'4⅜", WT: 250 lbs)

 - 2013 finalist for the John Mackey Award.

 Ebron has the tools to be an elite pass-catching tight end, but he's still fairly raw.
-He lacks the elite size to excel immediately at the next level with his inconsistent technique.
-Ebron will make plays as a rookie based on athleticism alone, but it will take a year or two for him to reach his full potential.
-At this point in time, Ebron plays like a wide receiver without any concept of how to use his size to his advantage.
+He lacks the elite size to excel immediately in the NFL with his inconsistent technique.
+He will make plays as a rookie based on athleticism alone, but it will take a year or two for him to reach his full potential.
+At this point in time, he plays like a wide receiver without any concept of how to use his size to his advantage.
 Once he becomes more aggressive and masters the technique of being more effective as a possession receiver, he could become one of the most well-rounded pass-catching tight ends in the game.